-Get a grip on issues from your background that may be having adverse effect on your marriage.
-Be forgiving and let go.
-Change negative tendencies.
-Break bad habits and behaviours, replace them with positive and productive ones.
+Get a grip on issues from your background that may be having adverse effect on your marriage be forgiving and let go.
+Change negative tendencies, break bad habits and behaviours, replace them with positive ones.
 These will help you restore, strengthen, spice up your marriage and bond.
 View

 Get the Spark Back

-You can rekindle the flame in your marriage.
-Backtrack to the period of your courtship, you responded to his love and leadership expressed through his thoughtful initiatives, plans, gifts, taking you out even to places you were not too keen about.
+Restore your feelings for each other.
+Revisit the period of courtship when you responded to his love and leadership expressed through his thoughtful initiatives, plans, gifts, taking you out even to places you were not too keen about.
 You shared his interests looked your best to please him and put up your best behaviour.
 There was love, respect and teamwork.
-You can keep the glow going!
+You can bring these back.